bredeespelid/ExcelMirroring/readme.md

 - Convert them to Parquet format
 - Upload them to Azure Blob Storage (or OneLake)

-It is designed for environments where multiple users (e.g., store managers, accountants) work with Excel files in Microsoft 365.
+It is designed for environments where multiple users work with Excel files in Microsoft 365.

 ---